 - Neutralizing or undoing scary thoughts, by praying the bad thought away or replacing the bad thought with a good thought.

 - Seeking constant reassurance from others that they are not “bad” people or wouldn’t actually harm others, or aren’t actually gay, etc. etc.

 - Repeatedly driving one’s car back to a certain place where one had the thought, “Did I just commit a hit and run?” in order to check for signs of an accident or injury.

-We, here at CBT SoCal are experts when it comes to treating OCD.
+CBT SoCal’s staff have helped hundreds of people over the years to confront OCD and limit its devastating emotional, professional, and financial impact.
 Dr. Boone has been treating OCD since 1980 and the therapists at CBT SoCal are known for their experience and competence in treating this disorder.
-If you or your loved one suffers from Obsessive Compulsive Disorder, CONTACT US to schedule a free 10-minute phone evaluation and to answer any questions you might have.
+If you or your loved one suffers from Obsessive Compulsive Disorder, contact us to schedule a free 10-minute phone evaluation and to answer any questions you might have.